Debt and your home: Can an unsecured creditor take my house?

 When your home is worth less than your mortgage, this is known as being in 'negative equity' and essentially means the value of your home is less than the amount you still owe on your mortgage.

-This won't necessarily cause any problems for you unless you're planning to sell your home as the negative equity will leave you with a mortgage 'shortfall'.
-The best thing to do when you're in negative equity is to continue paying off your mortgage as normal and wait for property prices to rise as this will put you back into positive equity.
+This won't necessarily cause any problems for you unless you're planning to sell your home in the near future as the negative equity will leave you with a mortgage 'shortfall'.

 Conclusion

-For most people, their home is the single most valuable thing they'll own in their lifetime.
+For most people, a property will be the single most valuable thing they'll own in their lifetime.
 Because of this, a creditor might threaten to take legal action against your home in an attempt to force you to pay your debts or, in rare cases, apply for a charging order to secure an unsecured debt to your home.

 Key Takeaways

-• When a creditor has already gone to court over an unpaid debt but hasn't received payment, they may apply for a charging order to secure the debt to your home
+• When an unsecured creditor has already issued you with a CCJ but hasn't received payment, they can apply for a charging order to secure the unsecured loan to your home

-• Having housing debt will negatively affect your credit score and make it difficult to get approved for a mortgage
+• Having housing debt will negatively affect your credit score and make it difficult to get approved for most types of credit

-• If you continue to ignore mortgage or rent arrears, your lender may serve you with a repossession or eviction order to get you to leave the property
+• If you continue to ignore mortgage or rent arrears, your lender can serve you with a repossession or eviction order to get you to leave the property

 • Why choose